Skip to content

 workflow:

-resume_from_table: false # Resume from existing annotation table
+resume_from_table: false # Resume from existing OMERO annotation table

-read_only_mode: false # Read-only mode for viewing results
+read_only_mode: false # View results without uploading changes

 Output Configuration#